-The diversity of eco-social systems in Southeast Asia countries poses a challenge to effective utilization of stakeholder mapping and operational tools (Ginige et al., 2017).
+The diversity of socio-ecological systems in Southeast Asia countries poses a challenge to effective utilization of stakeholder mapping and operational tools (Ginige et al., 2018).
 Therefore, regional-level efforts must be initiated to address the challenge of implementing and sustaining collaborative efforts between member states, especially those sharing borders and engaging in trade.
-Box 6-2 describes several local, national, and regional initiatives and partnerships to enhance resilience against zoonotic diseases in Southeast Asia.
+Box 6-5 describes several local, national, and regional initiatives and partnerships to enhance resilience against zoonotic diseases in Southeast Asia.

-BOX 6-2 Overview of ASEAN and other multi-sectoral partnerships
+BOX 6-5 Overview of ASEAN and other multisectoral partnerships

 The ASEAN Leaders's Declaration on One Health Initiative, made during the 42nd ASEAN Summit in May 2023 in Labuan Bajo, Indonesia, emphasizes the significance of collaborative efforts across sectors in adopting a One Health approach.
-The declaration underscores the importance of engaging stakeholders and raising community awareness to enhance prevention, preparedness and response (PPR) activities while building national and regional capacities to address future threats and sustainably maintain the human-animal-environment.
+The declaration underscores the importance of engaging stakeholders and raising community awareness to enhance prevention, preparedness, and response (PPR) activities while building national and regional capacities to address future threats and sustainably maintain the human-animal-environment.

-Local ongoing initiatives such as Akademi Sains Malaysia (ASM) Special Interest Group (SIG) on Zoonosis, international organizations (Nature for Health, Prezode, USAID EPT Projects like RESPOND), and representatives from other various sectors, including the commercial and economic sectors such as food industry, are collectively valuable in assessing policies, challenges, and strategies to enhance resilience against zoonotic diseases in ASEAN.
+Local ongoing initiatives such as Akademi Sains Malaysia (ASM) Special Interest Group (SIG) on Zoonosis, international organizations (Nature for Health, PREZODE, USAID EPT Projects such as RESPOND), and representatives from other various sectors, including the commercial and economic sectors such as the food industry, are collectively valuable in assessing policies, challenges, and strategies to enhance resilience against zoonotic diseases in ASEAN.

-World Zoonoses Day, celebrated on July 6th, serves as a platform for bringing together leaders and the public to enhance awareness about zoonotic diseases (WHO, 2021).
-Leaders of ASEAN Member States have embraced it by incorporating it into local languages, such as "Hari Zoonosis Sedunia" in Malaysia and Indonesia.
+World Zoonoses Day, celebrated on July 6, serves as a platform for bringing together leaders and the public to enhance awareness about zoonotic diseases (WHO, 2021).
+Leaders of ASEAN Member States have embraced it by incorporating it into local languages, such as 'Hari Zoonosis Sedunia' in Malaysia and Indonesia.

-The interconnectedness between organizations like FAORAP, RAGE, and TRAFFIC, with local and regional authorities, helps engage with local communities to raise awareness of zoonotic diseases and encourage the reporting of unusual animal or human health events.
-For example, to address African Swine Fever (ASF) outbreaks, FAORAP initiative on educational videos (example: Be a Champion Farmer, just like farmer Su) plays a critical role in inspiring smallholders to adopt better biosecurity measures, ultimately safeguarding the economies of small-scale farms by preventing massive pig losses (Rio Hog Farm, 2021).
+The interconnectedness between organizations such as FAORAP, TRAFFIC etc., with local and regional authorities, helps engage with local communities to raise awareness of zoonotic diseases and encourage the reporting of unusual animal or human health events.
+For example, to address African swine fever (ASF) outbreaks, FAORAP initiative on educational videos (e.g., Be a Champion Farmer, Just Like Farmer Su) plays a critical role in inspiring smallholders to adopt better biosecurity measures, ultimately safeguarding the economies of small-scale farms by preventing massive pig losses.

-Additionally, one way to develop risk communication strategies is to identify partners with the expertise, interest, and capacity to work collaboratively and determine the most effective ways to engage them.
-Communication and engagement strategies should also take into consideration stakeholders in geographically challenging areas that are difficult to reach (Togami et al., 2023).
+Additionally, one way to develop risk communication strategies is to identify partners with the expertise, interest, and capacity to work collaboratively and determine the most effective ways to engage them (WHO, 2017a).
+Communication and engagement strategies should also take into consideration stakeholders in geographically challenging areas that are difficult to reach.
 Module 8 of this guidebook provides examples of how partners around a common set of issues can take part in participatory activities to collaboratively address them.
+Biosafety practices in Southeast Asia differ from country to country, influenced by variations in resources, infrastructure, and regulatory frameworks.
+Each nation customizes its biosafety protocols to meet its unique requirements while also adhering to international standards and best practices set by organizations like the World Health Organization (WHO) and the World Organisation for Animal Health (WOAH).
 Effective engagement with groups or individuals who may not be aware of biosafety issues at each step of the animal value chain but are influenced by top-down approaches for animal farming, handling, and consumption requires the use of targeted approaches or assistance aimed at facilitating their participation in the decision-making process.
-These voices are essential for co-producing solutions and successful implementation on the ground.
+These voices are essential for coproducing solutions and successful implementation on the ground.

-Tailoring social and behavioral change interventions to various stakeholders
+Tailoring social and behavioural change interventions to various stakeholders